KingLLee/KingLLee.github.io/_pages/about.md

 At the beginning
 ======
 I don't get used to show myself to other people.
-Like running, what I have to do is to keep breathing silent, matain comfortable pace and endure the continoues pressure from mental, finally letting me go much longer and farer than I used to go.
+Like running, what I have to do is to keep breathing silent, matain comfortable pace and endure the continoues pressure from mental, finally letting me run much longer and faster than I used to be.
 The picture below depicts the moment when I challenged myself with half-marathon race.
 And I'm preparing for another half-marathon race.
 But here I am!
 To arrange my current situation and fight for the future long-lasting marathon-like career, I sincerely put down my recent work and other things  concerning with myself in this website.

 <style>
 .center-mask {